News — Page 246

 Dr. Jane Grimwood, one of the most cited researchers in the world, uses her knowledge of life’s tiniest building blocks to achieve big things.
 Grimwood works at Huntsville’s HudsonAlpha Institute for Biotechnology, where she is a co-director of the Genome Sequencing Center.
 She leads a staff 0f 25 researchers, along with co-director Jeremy Schmutz, who […]

-Facebook’s Huntsville Data Center is set to open in the coming months, but the center has already been contributing to the economic growth of the area, according to a report released on Thursday.
-Construction on the data center broke ground in 2018.
-Currently, Facebook has 8 operating data center locations across the United States with […]
+Facebook's Huntsville Data Center is set to open soon, but the center has already been contributing to the economic growth of the area.

 A scientist in the federal government on Thursday summarized preliminary findings of the Great Red Snapper Count that indicate the famous fish species is much more numerous than previously believed.
 U.S. Representative Bradley Byrne (R-Fairhope) said in a statement that the data indicates Alabama “can increase opportunities for snapper fishermen without danger to the health […]